randreu28/payment-service/README.md

 ### Transactions

-POST /transactions { "account_from": "integer", "account_to": "integer", "amount": "money", "description": "string" }

-> Creates a new transaction, transferring money from one account to another.

-GET /transactions

-> Retrieves a list of all transactions.

 GET /transactions/{id}

 > Retrieves details of a specific transaction by its ID.
-Additional Functionalities

-GET /accounts/{id}/balance
+GET /accounts/{id}/transactions

-> Retrieves the current balance of a specific account.
+> Retrieves a list of all transactions involving a specific account, either as the sender or receiver.

 POST /transfer { "account_from": "integer", "account_to": "integer", "amount": "money" }

 > A specialized endpoint to facilitate money transfer between accounts, wrapping the transaction creation process with additional validations.

-GET /accounts/{id}/transactions

-> Retrieves a list of all transactions involving a specific account, either as the sender or receiver.